 - SECTOR IMPACT: CONSTRUCTION

-Despite the huge stimulus packages, sharp cuts in interest rates and other unprecedented policy measures across all major markets, the construction industry is likely to be subdued beyond the immediate period of lockdowns and other containment measures.
+Supported by stimulus packages, low interest rates, and other unprecedented policy measures across all major markets, the construction industry is recovering from the severe disruption caused by Covid-19 lockdowns and other containment measures.

 Commercial: significant negative impact